 An introduction to the ecological principles especially as they relate to man.
 Man's role in nature will be examined, giving emphasis to cause and effect of behaviors and to the interrelationships in nature.
-Prerequisite: SCIE 110 recommended.
+SCIE 110 is recommended as background for this course.